GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 * Software dependencies
   https://github.com/nf-core/demo/blob/master/CITATIONS.md
 ------------------------------------------------------
-Downloading plugin nf-amazon@1.16.2
+Downloading plugin nf-amazon@1.16.1
-executor >  local (6)
+[f2/e5eb26] process > NFCORE_DEMO:DEMO:INPUT_CHECK:SAMPLESHEET_CHECK (samplesheet_test_illumina_amplicon.csv) [100%] 1 of 1 ✔
-[ce/34e2dd] process > NFCORE_DEMO:DEMO:INPUT_CHECK:SAMPLESHEET_CHECK (samplesheet_test_illumina_a...
-[100%] 1 of 1 ✔
+[bb/f98425] process > NFCORE_DEMO:DEMO:FASTQC (SAMPLE1_PE_T1)                                                 [100%] 4 of 4 ✔
-[cd/d632e3] process > NFCORE_DEMO:DEMO:FASTQC (SAMPLE1_PE_T1)                                        [100%] 4 of 4 ✔
+[dd/728742] process > NFCORE_DEMO:DEMO:MULTIQC                                                                [100%] 1 of 1 ✔
-[46/b8b812] process > NFCORE_DEMO:DEMO:MULTIQC                                                       [100%] 1 of 1 ✔
+-
--[nf-core/demo] Pipeline completed successfully- Completed at: 13-Sep-2023 20:02:45
+Completed at: 29-Sep-2023 22:16:49
-Duration    : 1m 42s
+Duration    : 2m 27s
 CPU hours   : (a few seconds)
 Succeeded   : 6
 ```

-Executing this workflow will create a `work` directory and a `results` directory with selected results files.
+Executing this pipeline will create a `work` directory and a `results` directory with selected results files.

-In the output above, the hexadecimal numbers, such as `cd/d632e3`, identify the unique task execution.
+In the output above, the hexadecimal numbers, such as `bb/f98425`, identify the unique task execution.
 These numbers are also the prefix of the `work` directories where each task is executed.

 You can inspect the files produced by a task by looking inside the `work` directory and using these numbers to find the task-specific execution path: